 presented) as well as murals inspired by designs widely used in Italy at the beginning of the 1st century of our era (" third Pompeian century ").
 MECROPOLS Located outside the ramparts, the Forum Iulli necropolis (ancient burial grounds) included graves (isolated or grouped in enclosed areas) and funerary monuments (aediculas) which formed a long strip extending on both sides of the city's access roads.
 The first rite that the local population adopted was cremation : the urns which were to contain the ashes of the deceased were made of various materials such as glass, ceramics, lead or sandstone.
-As for the burial, which appeared around the 11nd century A.D. the grave in a framing of tiles (tequlae) is the most recorded.
+As for the burial, which appeared around the 11nd century A.D, the grave in a framing of tiles (tegulae) is the most recorded.
 In accordance with the beliefs of the time, many offerings were placed with the dead person in the tomb: the most common were ceramics and balsam jars (small flasks) in glass, used for scented oils.
 Sometimes mirrors, toiletries and even small bronze or silver jewels were placed in the tombs.
 Bronze coins, time-worn or of little value were the offering to Charon who was in charge of taking the dead person beyond the Styx, the river in the Underworld.
-ANCHEOLOGY AND MELTIMEDIA Virtual tour of the Roman fish tank Thanks to a 3D headset, immerse yourself in the archaeological crypt and go back to the 1st century BC where the ancient shore stood, a freshwater cistern and then a fish tank.
+ARCHEOLOGY AND MULTIMEDIA Virtual tour of the Roman fish tank Thanks to a 3D headset, immerse yourself in the archaeological crypt and go back to the 1st century BC where the ancient shore stood, a freshwater cistern and then a fish tank.
 Time travel guaranteed!
 Restitution of Minerva's helmet Discover the holographic presentation of Minerva's helmet and her crest, unearthed during the excavations of the Pourcin stadium.
 Fréjus belongs to the French National Association of Cities and Regions with Art and History Heritage.
 The Ministry of Culture, Heritage department, awards the title " Cities and Regions with Art and history Heritage " to territorial communities maintaining, valuing and sustaining their heritage.
 This guarantees the skills of the Architecture and Heritage facilitators and of the tour guides, as well as the quality of their services.
 From the ancient remains to the XXIst century architecture, these territories put the diversity of Heritage on show.
 Nowadays, a network of 202 cities and regions provides its expertise throughout France.
-Learn about Fréius. a city with Art and History Heritage...
+Learn about Fréjus, a city with Art and History Heritage...

 The Archaelogy and Heritage department coordinates the initiatives of Fréjus, a city with Art and History Heritage.
 Cultural programming is presented throughout the vear in order to make the public discover and better understand the City heritage.
 They are available to teachers to build education activities.
 The Tourist Office guides/ lecturers welcome you on many interesting visits.
 They know every aspect of Fréjus and invite you to " take a new look at the city " For information contact the Tourist Office.

+Opening hours

+• October 1st - March 31st From Tuesday to Saturday 9:30 am - 12:30 pm 2:00 pm - 5:00 pm Closed on Sundays, Mondays and bank holidays

+• April 1st - September 30th From Tuesday to Sunday, including bank holidays 10:00 am - 13:00 pm 2:30 pm - 6:00 pm Closed on Mondays and May 1st

+Rates

-Opening hours From October 1 to March 31 Tuesday through Saturday 9:30 AM - 12 and 2 - 4:30 PM Closed on Sundays, Mondays and Bank holidays • From April 1 to September 30 Tuesday through Sunday 9:30 AM - 12:30 and 2 - 6 PM Closed on Mondays and Bank holidays Rates - Single ticket : 3 € - Fréjus Pass : 6 € (reduced : 4 €) Admission to the Amphitheatre, the Theatre, the Archaelogical Museum, the local History museum and to the chapel " Notre Dame de Jérusalem " - Free for children under 12 accompanied by an adult.
+Single ticket : 3 €

+Fréjus Pass : 6 € (reduced : 4 €)

+Admission to the

+Amphitheatre, the Theatre, the Archaelogical Museum, the local History museum and to the chapel " Notre Dame de Jérusalem "

+Free for children under 12

+accompanied by an adult.
 Detail of the conditions of free and reduced to the reception.